 The Boston University Alumni Council (BUAC) conveys alumni interests and concerns to the University.
 The BUAC is made up of about 30 members who have proven themselves leaders in their careers, communities, and their alma mater.

-Each of the University’s 17 schools and colleges are represented on the Council.
-Members hail from all over the country, as well as The U.K., Hong Kong and Brazil.
+Each of the University’s 17 schools and colleges are represented on the council.
+Members hail from all over the country, as well as the United Kingdom, Hong Kong, and Brazil.

-We are currently accepting nominations for 2019 until January 28, 2019.
+We are currently accepting nominations for the BU Alumni Council.
 You may submit your nomination here.

-Known by Twitter handle, “tripleterrier,” Mary earned her law degree at Boston University’s School of Law, after previously obtaining a B.A. (magna cum laude) from CAS and an M.A.
-(GRS) in political science, with concentration in international relations.
-After spending a year in private law practice in the Washington, D.C. area, she put all three degrees to good effect during her 26-year career as an active duty lawyer (JAG) for the U.S. Air Force.
-She sought diversity in education by studying at the University of Virginia Law School, earning an LL.M. in international and national security law.
+Known by Twitter handle, “tripleterrier,” Mary earned her law degree at Boston University’s School of Law, after previously obtaining a BA (magna cum laude) from CAS and an MA (GRS) in political science, with a concentration in international relations.
+After spending a year in private law practice in the Washington, D.C. area, she put all three degrees to good effect during her 26-year career as an active duty lawyer (JAG) for the US Air Force.
+She sought diversity in education by studying at the University of Virginia Law School, earning an LLM in international and national security law.

 After hanging up the uniform (retiring in the grade of Colonel), Mary continued working at the Pentagon in the Department of Defense General Counsel’s Office.
 There she brought her BU qualifications to bear on the most sensitive issues facing the Obama Administration, contributing to government-wide discussions at various national offices and the White House.